kelloggm/object-construction-checker/README.md

 ### Default handling for Lombok and AutoValue

-The checker automatically inserts default annotations for code that uses builders generated by Lombok and AutoValue.
-There are three places annotations are usually inserted:
+The Object Construction Checker automatically assumes default annotations for code that uses builders generated by Lombok and AutoValue.
+There are three places annotations are usually assumed:
 * A `@CalledMethods` annotation is placed on the receiver of the `build()` method, capturing the setter methods that must be invoked on the builder before calling `build()`.
 For Lombok, this annotation's argument is the set of `@lombok.NonNull` fields that do not have default values.